Finding a Top Financial Advisor Firm in Pittsford, New York

 The services at this firm can be divided into four distinct categories: comprehensive financial planning, investment management, retirement plan advisory services and corporate services.

-LVW thinks that deliberate asset allocations and far-reaching diversification are the keys to keeping a portfolio in line with clients’ needs and goals.
+LVW believes that deliberate asset allocations and broad diversification are key to keeping a portfolio in line with clients’ needs and goals.
 In turn, the firm will allocate your money with an emphasis on consistent performance throughout all market cycles.

-At Generation Capital Management, LLC (GCM), there are more than triple the number of non-high-net-worth individual clients as those with a high net worth.
+At Generation Capital Management LLC (GCM), there are almost four times the number of non-high-net-worth individual clients as those with a high net worth.
 Charitable organizations, pension and profit-sharing plans, government entities and pooled investment vehicles also work with the firm.
 This is a fee-only firm.

 In order to become a client of Generation Capital Management, you’ll need at least $100,000 ready to invest.
 Like many firms, though, Generation Capital Management says that it may waive this requirement under certain circumstances.

 Scott Nasca, Generation Capital Management’s president and chief investment officer (CIO), founded the firm in 2003.
-Nasca owns GCM, and was previously employed as a principal at Karpus Investment Management, another firm in Pittsford, for 25 years.
+Nasca owns GCM, and was previously employed as a principal at Karpus Investment Management (see above) for 25 years.

 The services at this firm revolve around pairing your financial planning needs with an appropriate investment portfolio.
 GCM employs a holistic financial planning suite that includes short- and long-term goal planning, income tax considerations, risk-adjusted investment planning, risk management, insurance review, financial statement preparation and retirement planning.

-At its core, Generation Capital Management looks to reduce risk in client portfolios through the implementation of broad diversification.
+At the core of its strategy, Generation Capital Management looks to reduce risk in client portfolios through the implementation of broad diversification.
 This is done not only across domestic markets, but global ones as well.
 The firm also utilizes a top-down macroeconomic approach that believes the market generally moves upward.

 Ashford Advisors, LLC